-Under normal circumstances As a maximum Two Business Days following the 10 Business Days following relevant Dealing Day (T+2) the relevant Dealing Day an investment in the Fund.
+Under normal circumstances As a maximum Two Business Days following 10 Business Days following the relevant Dealing Day (T+2) the relevant Dealing Day

+Potential investors' attention is drawn the section headed Risk Factors in the Prospectus which potential investors should consider before investing in the Fund.
+Set out below are the principal risks associated with an investment in the Fund.
 This list is not intended to be exhaustive and potential investors should review this Supplement and the Prospectus in their entirety and consult with their professional advisers, before making an application for Shares.
 There can be no assurance that the Fund will achieve its objective.
 The principal risks, which are described in the Risk Factors section of the Prospectus, are as follows: